Geulah Cohen

 25 December 1925 – 18 December 2019) was an Israeli politician and activist who founded the Tehiya party.
 She won the Israel Prize in 2003.
 Between 1974 and 1992, she served as a member of Knesset, initially for Likud.
 She changed her political affiliation to Tehiya in 1979.
 In 1992, she lost her seat in the Knesset.

 Life and career

-Geulah Cohen was born in Tel Aviv to a Mizrahi Jewish family (from Yemen, Morocco, and Turkey) during the Mandate era.
+Geulah Cohen was born in Tel Aviv, Mandatory Palestine to a Mizrahi Jewish family of Yemenite, Moroccan and Turkish origin.
 She was the daughter of Miriam and Yosef Cohen.
 She studied at the Levinsky Teachers Seminary, and earned a master's degree in Jewish Studies, Philosophy, Literature and Bible at the Hebrew University of Jerusalem.